12 of 187 results for "A History of the World"

 Aurangzeb's Fight to Lead India in the 17th Century

 In Aurangzeb's Fight to Lead India in the 17th Century, host Andrew Marr takes us to India in the early 17th Century.
 It is an open-minded place where ideas thrive and there is intellectual freedom and cultural celebration.
 But when the ruler, Shah Jahan, falls ill, his two sons fight for the throne.
 Aurangzeb wins the battle and takes over India.
 He starts an oppressive regime that undoes the progressive work of his father, taking India along a much different path.
-This video is excerpted from BBC’s A History of the World, a story of human history that uses reenactments, modern footage, and storytelling to explain history’s greatest achievements.
+This video is excerpted from BBC’s Andrew Marr's History of the World, a story of human history that uses reenactments, modern footage, and storytelling to explain history’s greatest achievements.

 Video